 News

-There has been a drive over the last few years to equip store colleagues with tablets of similar to help drive selling across channels.
-It seemed to be the fashion to see tablets strapped to a colleagues hand or slung over their should on a strap.
-It doesn’t always work as envisioned and during my travels (I visit a lot of stores for work and for fun) and have so far seen:
+Over the last few years, there has been a drive to equip store colleagues with tablets, or similar, to help drive selling across channels.
+It seemed to be the fashion to see tablets strapped to a colleague’s hand or slung over their should on a strap.
+But it doesn’t always work as planned and, during my travels (I visit a lot of stores for work and for fun), so far I have seen:

 • Numerous tablets in the back of the house that are broken or not charged up